 Using LC-MS/MS enables:

-Better performance to simplify sample preparation for faster time to results
+Better performance by simplifying sample preparation and enabling a faster time to results

 Improved ruggedness to accommodate diverse sample types

-Higher specificity with MS/MS for improved accuracy and reliability in results
+Higher specificity for the improved accuracy and reliability of results

 To learn more about SCIEX solutions for mycotoxin and natural toxin detection in food and feed, click here.

 Flores, C.; Caixach, J. An integrated strategy for rapid and accurate determination of free and cell-bound microcystins and related peptides in natural blooms by liquid chromatography–electrospray-high resolution mass spectrometry and matrix-assisted laser desorption/ionization time-of-flight/time-of-flight mass spectrometry using both positive and negative ionization modes.
 Journal of Chromatography A 2015, 1407, 76–89. doi: 10.1016/j.chroma.2015.06.022